 Important Dates for the Moraly family

 This web page shows only a small excerpt of our Moraly research.
-Another 225 words (16 lines of text) covering the years 1620, 1704, 1795, 1839, 1788 and 1880 are included under the topic Early Moraly History in all our PDF Extended History products and printed products wherever possible.
+Another 114 words (8 lines of text) covering the years 1620, 1704, 1795, 1839, 1788 and 1880 are included under the topic Early Moraly History in all our PDF Extended History products and printed products wherever possible.

 Moraly Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Morrell, Morel, Morrel, Morrall, Morrill, Murrill and others.

 Early Notables of the Moraly family (pre 1700)

 Outstanding amongst the family at this time was Mary Morrill (Morrel/Morrills/Morill) (c.
 1620-1704), birth name of Mary Folger, English-born indentured servant in the Massachusetts Bay Colony, grandmother of Benjamin Franklin; Benjamin...

 Another 31 words (2 lines of text) are included under the topic Early Moraly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Moraly family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Moraly name or one of its variants: David Morrell settled in Virginia in 1656; Nicholas Morrel settled in Barbados with his wife, son in 1679; he later moved to Boston; Mary Morrell and her husband settled in Barbados in 1694.